Regional and Local Inclusive Growth Diagnostics

 The Inclusive Growth Diagnostic Tool

-We are therefore, in the process of making a number of improvements to the tool that will aim to more clearly define and communicate inclusive growth conditions in a local area by:
+The updated tool will aim to more clearly define and communicate inclusive growth conditiosn in a local area by:

-• Retaining the benefits of being able to carry out local authority comparisons and regional data aggregation.
+• Retaining the ability to carry out Local Authority comparisons and regional data aggregation.

-• Allowing for greater customisation and adaptation of the tool by simplifying significantly, and focussing guidance on how to add data or update a particular data set within the tool.
+• Allowing for greater customisation and adaptation of the tool by focussing guidance on how to add data or update a particular data set within the tool.